 Toronto has a bike rental program called Bike Share Toronto.
 Bike Share Toronto has over 625 stations and 6,850 bikes all across Toronto.
 Most subway stations also have a Bike Share station nearby.
 All you need to do is go to a station and rent a bike for as much time as you need it.

 To make the whole process easier for you, Bike Share Toronto has a mobile app called PBSC, available on both iOS and Android.
 The app will have a map of all the stations as well as how many bikes are available in each station.
-You can even unlock a bike from the app before you reach the station to make your experience quick and easy.
+You can even unlock a bike from the app before you reach the station which makes for a quick and convenient experience.

 For more information, tools, and free webinars about living in Canada visit our Settling in Canada resource page.
 We’ll help you to settle in Canada successfully!